henrygd/bigger-picture/readme.md

 ## Usage with Svelte

 Please import `src/bigger-picture.js`, which uses the uncompiled Svelte files.
 Depending on your setup this may happen automatically, but to be sure you can use the import statement below.
+This will decrease the size of the library by 20 to 30 percent in most cases.

 ```js
 import BiggerPicture from 'bigger-picture/src/bigger-picture.js'